eahefnawy/dakatrety.com/README.md

 # dakatrety.com
-dakatrety.com - A web app for students to rate their professors anonymously and publicly.
+dakatrety.com - A web app for university students to rate their professors anonymously and publicly.